aquasecurity/trivy/docs/docs/configuration/filtering.md

 ...
 ```

-Each individual vulnerability (under `Results.Vulnerabilities`) or Misconfiguration (under `Results.Misconfigurations`) is evaluated for exclusion or inclusion by the `ignore` rule.
+Each individual Vulnerability, Misconfiguration, License and Secret (under `Results.Vulnerabilities`, `Results.Misconfigurations`,
+`Results.Licenses`, `Results.Secrets`) is evaluated for exclusion or inclusion by the `ignore` rule.

 The following is a Rego ignore policy that filters out every vulnerability with a specific CWE ID (as seen in the JSON example above):